 WordPress’s own Akismet is a good option if you have a site that doesn’t require more than 10,000 API calls (requests to the spam database) per month.
 That should be enough for most regular blogs.
 It costs around $10 a month for one site.

-Another option is Hyvortalk, an excellent modern commenting system that not only provides an easy way for people to leave messages, but also takes care of spam and keeps malicious commenters away.
+Hyvortalk is an excellent modern commenting system that not only provides an easy way for people to leave messages, but also takes care of spam and keeps malicious commenters away.
+CleanTalk is a trusted cloud spam protection tool for websites and forums that's easy to install and maintain.

 Avoid Disqus for a lot of reasons.